pokuriharshitha13-ai/AI-TUTOR/README.md

-# 🌟 Lumina: Adaptive LPU-Powered Learning System
+Adaptive AI Tutor

-Lumina is a high-throughput, personalized AI tutoring framework designed to provide specialized instruction in technical domains such as **Python, Machine Learning, and Deep Learning**.
+it is a high-throughput, personalized AI tutoring framework designed to provide specialized instruction in technical domains such as **Python, Machine Learning, and Deep Learning**.